ziapeltagames/lavender-hack/docs/CORE.md

 ### Blather

 I really wanted to keep the widely known d20 interpretations of 1 as a fumble or massive failure and 20 as a critical success.
-The roll under ability score OSR variants are cleanly designed, but there's a ton of cultural inertia around what rolling a 20 means.
+The roll under ability score OSR variants like _Black Hack_ or _Whitehack_ are cleanly designed, but there's a ton of cultural inertia around what rolling a 20 means.
 The other issue with roll under is that it requires changes to the generation of ability scores.
-I really like the historical precedent of rolling 3d6 straight down, and using roll under with that approach to ability score generation makes for potentially wildly ineffective or overpowered characters.
+I really like the historical precedent of rolling 3d6 straight down.
+Using roll under with that approach to character creation makes for potentially wildly ineffective or overpowered characters.

 ## Advantage and Disadvantage